fabgeyer/gpudlock/README.md

 The library performs the following steps:

 1. Probes the system with `nvidia-smi` to know the current usage of GPUs;
-2. Iterate through the unused GPUs and lock one using a distributed lock.
+2. Iterates through the unused GPUs and locks one using a distributed lock.

 The distributed lock mechanism is based on [redis](http://redis.io/topics/distlock) using the [redlock-py](https://github.com/SPSCommerce/redlock-py) library.